codelynx/ShogibanKit/README.md

 ## Common classes and types

-Here is the list of commom classes or types.
+Here is the list of common classes or types.

 |Name|Type|Description|
 |:--|:--|:--|